 PocketBaseSQLiteYesOpen-source (self-run)Self-host only

-Corporate details reflect publicly available information at time of writing and can change — always verify a provider's current ownership before relying on it for a sovereignty claim.
+Corporate details reflect publicly available information at time of writing and can change, always verify a provider's current ownership before relying on it for an ownership claim.

 How to choose

-1. No sovereignty requirement?
+1. No Australian-ownership requirement?
 Any of these can work; pick on features and pricing.
 Supabase is the safe, portable default.

-2. Sovereignty required, happy to run infrastructure?
+2. Want Australian control and happy to run infrastructure?
 Self-host Supabase or Appwrite on Australian-owned servers.

-3. Sovereignty required, want it managed?
-Use a natively sovereign BaaS — WattleDB — so you get onshore control without the DevOps.
+3. Want an Australian-owned platform, fully managed?
+Use a wholly Australian-owned BaaS, WattleDB, so you get onshore control without the DevOps.

 4. Leaving Firebase specifically?
 Moving to Postgres (Supabase or WattleDB) also frees you from NoSQL lock-in and metered-scaling surprises.

-If sovereignty is a real requirement, the honest shortlist is: self-host an open-source option, or use a provider that is Australian-owned end to end.
-Everything else is residency wearing a sovereignty badge.
+If Australian ownership is a real requirement, the honest shortlist is: self-host an open-source option, or use a provider that is Australian-owned end to end.
+Everything else is a local region with an overseas owner.

 New to building the backend at all?
 Start with How to build a SaaS in Australia, then the deep dive on data sovereignty.